LOUD-GmbH/diggithy-sdk/README.md

 The call will return a promise that resolves with a list of the UUIDs of the created tickets.

+Users can then log in with their tickets when they navigate to `https://<yourDiggithyInstance>/ticket/<ticketUuid>`.

 #### Deleteing tickets

 Deleting existing tickets works like this: